 Sydney Opera House at sunset

 Discover the fascinating history of this iconic Australian landmark and World Heritage site.
 Set below the famous white sails and the granite Monumental Steps, the Forecourt offers patrons stunning harbor and city views.
 Or take a tour of the Opera House and uncover the mysteries of the backstage world.
-Afterwards, make your way down to the Opera Bar, located on Sydney Harbour.
+Afterward, make your way down to the Opera Bar, located on Sydney Harbour.
 This lovely terrace bar on the waterfront has free live music each night and on weekend afternoons.

 2. Sydney Harbour